 Being a family caregiver is a tough job.
 You might not even realize you are a caregiver, but every time you pick up groceries for grandma or help dad with the laundry because he can’t take the basket upstairs like they used to, you are caregiving.

 Most caregivers don’t put their needs first, keeping their focus on the person that needs them the most.
+More than 53 million people are providing unpaid care to another adult, draining themselves mentally, physically, spiritually and financially.
 This is a recipe for disaster since the family caregiver needs to take care of themselves to be the best they can be.

 Respite care is a solution for the family caregiver who needs relief.
 The benefits of respite care include: a chance to catch up on sleep, lower stress (both of which improve the immune system), take care of appointments, or just simply relax.